Issyanofsky/devops/kubernetes/README.md

 <div align="center">

-# **Services (svc)**
+# **Services**

 </div>

-Service is a resource that defines how to access a set of Pods, and it can automatically balance traffic between them.
+Service (srv) is a resource that defines how to access a set of Pods, and it can automatically balance traffic between them.

 Types of Services: